BCG Growth Share Matrix – SKCI Business Strategy Tool

 The obvious solution to this problem is to find ways to gain market share.
 There are many ways to do this but a good starting point is often to use the Value Proposition Canvas as a framework to identify what customers really value about the product and use this insight to make changes to the product and its positioning in the market.

 As an established product in a high growth market, Bravo is clearly a Star.
 The danger here is complacency and the challenge for the management of NewTechNow is to find ways to maintain its market leadership.
 In particular, to look at ways to further enhance the value proposition and to be continually looking for potentially disruptive new competitors and technology.
+Could the product become more sustainable and then this become a new marketing avenue?

 How Does This Fit Into The 5KQ Strategy Framework?